Transitions govern how Kdenlive cuts from one clip to the next. You can add many different transition effects using

 Then right-click in the timeline at the overlap point, select

 You should preview your transition to make sure it is running in the direction you expect.
-For example if it is a dissolve transition and it is running in the correct direction then the first clip should cross dissolve into the second clip.
+For example, if it is a dissolve transition and it is running in the correct direction, then the first clip should cross dissolve into the second clip.
 But if it is in the wrong direction, the first clip will suddenly disappear (replaced by the second track).
 It will then fade back in and abruptly jump to second clip.
-If your transition is in the wrong direction just selectcheck box in the Transition tab.
+If your transition is in the wrong direction, just select thecheck box in the Transition tab.

 There is a shortcut for creating transitions between two tracks that overlap.
-If you hover the mouse over the overlaping region on the time line a green triangle will appear.
+If you hover the mouse over the overlapping region on the timeline, a green triangle will appear.
 Clicking this adds a dissolve transition between the tracks.

 By default, new transitions are created as "Automatic Transitions".
 This means that if you adjust the overlap between the two clips involved in the transition, then the length of the transition will automatically adjust to cover the region where the clips overlap.